Priti373/Priti373/README.md

 👯 • I’m looking to collaborate on web dev projects .

-🌱 • I’m currently learning node.js and the backend frameworks.
+🌱 • I’m currently learning full stack next.js .

 💬 • Ask me about software development projects and collboration to contibute and learn more.